theprivateer/blog/content/slashes/colophon.md

 The whole thing is hosted on a small DigitalOcean Droplet running Ubuntu 24.10 and PHP 8.3.
 Deploys are manually triggered by SSH-ing onto the server and running a simple `deply.sh` script.

-The site uses Tailwind v3, the system monospace font and (currently) zero Javascript.
+The site uses Tailwind v3 and the system monospace font.
+The only Javascript used is [Shiki](https://github.com/shikijs/shiki) for syntax highlighting of code samples.

 Domain is registered through GoDaddy (shudder), with DNS via Cloudflare.